PitPanda/PitPandaProduction/README.md

 ## Installation

-Installation is exactly the same as any other JS webapp, but be sure to install the frontend and its dependencies as well:
+Installation is exactly the same as any other JS webapp, but be sure to install the [frontend](https://github.com/pitpanda/pitpandafrontend) and its dependencies as well.

 ```bash
 cd PitPandaFrontend